The World's Top-Saving Countries

 South Asia and Sub-Saharan Africa ranked low reporting just 33.6 percent and 18.1 percent of the people having access to non-solid fuels.
 Among the South Asian nations, Maldives had largely turned towards the usage of non-solid fuels.
 Here, 92.4 percent of the people had access to this medium, while in Bhutan the percentage was also relatively high at 62.7 percent.

 The lowest figure was reported by Bangladesh, which was just 10.9 percent.
 In African nations such as Burundi, Rwanda, Guinea-Bissau, Madagascar, Mali, Sierra Leone and Liberia, just two percent of the population had access to non-solid fuels.
-But, the situation was entirely different in the some nations of North Africa such as Libya, Algeria and Egypt, where 100 percent, and Morocco, where 97.1 percent of the population had access to non-solid fuels.
+But, the situation was entirely different in some nations of North Africa such as Libya, Algeria and Egypt, where 100 percent, and Morocco, where 97.1 percent of the population had access to non-solid fuels.

 (Data sourced from World Bank)